HattMobb/TryHackMe-Bugle-Machine-Writeup-Walkthrough/README.md

 # Write-up
-This is a mock/brief write up of the challenge.
+This is designed to be a "real-world" write up of the Daily Bugle challenge on TryHackMe.

 ## Summary
 I was able to identify a few critical vulnerabilities in the web page and the host machine that ulimately allowed root access.
-Weak security controls, poor patch management and proper account permissions are recommended to resolve these issues.
+Proper security controls, patch management and account permissions are recommended to resolve these issues.

 ## Attack narrative
 Whilst there are a couple of generic "prompts" available for path guidance for this machine, I chose to approach it as a black-box - using nothing but the IP as a starting point.